 We expect our contractors and suppliers to respect and follow local laws and regulations.
 Where local laws and/or enforcement is weaker than the Electronic Industry Citizenship Coalition (EICC) in their Code of Conduct, we expect our contractors and suppliers to follow the standards set by the EICC’s Code.

-The banning of child labour and the protection of young workers are important to us.
+The banning of child labour and the protection of young workers are important to us and we are committed to the Convention on the Rights of the Child and expect our suppliers to make the same commitments.
 No one under the working age, per local regulations, is employed by HMD and we pass this requirement on to our suppliers.
 Where local regulations are not in place, the minimum working age is 15 or after compulsory education (whichever is greater).
-We believe that helping young workers develop their skills and gain valuable experience is important but such programs should always comply with laws and regulations.
-Young workers should be protected from dangerous work tasks and must not work night time hours.
+We believe that helping young workers develop their skills and gain valuable experience is important, but such programs should always comply with laws and regulations.
+Young workers should be protected from dangerous work tasks and must not work night-time hours.

 We are aware that many of the labour issues related to our business will not necessarily occur within our operations where we have complete control but may occur elsewhere in our supply chain.
 We aim to build long and trusting relationships with our suppliers and as part of this relationship; we set requirements for them to meet the same level of standards that we set ourselves, and we are committed to doing all we can to support them in this endeavour.